influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/logs.md

 ## Structured logging

-With InfluxDB 1.5, structured logging is supported and enable machine-readable and more developer-friendly log output formats.
+Structured logging is supported and enable machine-readable and more developer-friendly log output formats.
 The two new structured log formats, `logfmt` and `json`, provide easier filtering and searching with external tools and simplifies integration of InfluxDB logs  with Splunk, Papertrail, Elasticsearch, and other third party tools.

 See [Structured logging](/enterprise_influxdb/v1.9/administration/logs/#structured-logging) in the InfluxDB OSS documentation.